 You can often buy amplifier switches for antennas to improve their range and clarity.
 They’re usually not cheap, but they can be well worth the expense if you live in an area where they’re needed.
 These amplifiers frequently come as small boxes with plugins for the antenna, and they’re most frequently marketed for indoor antennas because of their inferior reception although you may be able to use them with the outdoor variety as well.

-Might be interesting: Best Satellite Phone
+Might be interesting: Best Satellite Phone in 2019

 Hopefully, we’ve done our part to simplify things down to a point where you can easily suss the what, where, why and how of the best outdoor TV antenna for HDTV and ultimately arrive at a financially sound solution that picks up local weather and news for a small dollar cost.